Caguas, Puerto Rico: Economy

+Local malls include Plaza del Carmen Mall, Plaza Centro Mall, and Las Catalinas Mall.

 Urbe Apie is a non-profit founded in 2015 that has claimed and repurposed various abandoned properties in Caguas.

 Demographics

 In 1899, the United States conducted its first census of Puerto Rico finding that the population of Caguas was 19,857.

 In 2020, Caguas had a population of 127,244 compared to 142,893 in 2010.
 This shows an 11% decrease in the population in the municipality.
 The population density in 2020 was 2,200 /mi2.
 Hispanic or Latino of any race constitute 98.4% of the population of the municipality.
 There are also communities of Dominicans, Cubans and Colombians.